AMS Math in Moscow Scholarship program

 - Applications for the Fall 2017 semester will begin in early December.
 Please check back here, at that time, for full details.

 - Questions about applying for a scholarship?
-Contact the AMS Membership and Programs Department with any questions at 800-321-4267, ext.
+Contact the AMS Professional Programs Department with any questions at 800-321-4267, ext.
 4113, or submit an inquiry.

 Back to Travel Grants